rufuspollock-okfn/data-quality-uk-25k-spend/README.md

 spd-admin run spd-admin.json --encoding ISO-8859-2
 ```

-This will run a [Good Tables batch process](http://goodtables.readthedocs.org/en/latest/batch.html) on all the data sources.
+This will run a [Good Tables batch process](http://goodtables.readthedocs.org/en/latest/batch.html) on all the data files.

-Data sources are those in `data/clean_sources.csv`.
+Data files are those in `data/clean_datafiles.csv`.

-A new entry will be appended to the `results.csv` file for each data source that is processed, and a single new entry will be added to the `runs.csv` file to identify this run.
+A new entry will be appended to the `results.csv` file for each data file that is processed, and a single new entry will be added to the `runs.csv` file to identify this run.

 **Important**: *the encoding argument.*

 Good Tables can automatically detect encoding, but it can also be wrong.
-This allows you to explicitly pass in an encoding to be used to read the data source stream.
+This allows you to explicitly pass in an encoding to be used to read the data file stream.

 Then run: